bcgov/colin-scraper/readme.md

 # Running the app
 1. create config folder with a tnsnames.ora file with connection credentials to connect to COLIN Oracle DB
-2. place filled configMap.yaml file in scripts/deployment
-3. set command_executor in scraper.py to "http://selenium:4444/wd/hub"
+2. set command_executor in scraper.py to "http://selenium:4444/wd/hub"
-4. run `make image` in root directory
+3. run `make image` in root directory
-5. run `docker compose up` in root directory
+4. run `docker compose up` in root directory
-6. colin-scraper-app will usually fail since it doesn't wait for a chrome node to be setup by selenium grid.
+5. colin-scraper-app will usually fail since it doesn't wait for a chrome node to be setup by selenium grid.
 a workaround is to go into docker desktop and restart the container
-7. you should now see 2 dates followed by business numbers being printed
+6. you should now see 2 dates followed by business numbers being printed
-8. if you want to input your own dates, you can update DATE_RANGE_START, DATE_RANGE_END, and FINAL_END_DATE env vars then
+7. if you want to input your own dates, you can update DATE_RANGE_START, DATE_RANGE_END, and FINAL_END_DATE env vars then
 run `make image` again

 # Kubernetes Deployment